Dr. Martin Luther King Jr.’s holiday is a time to reflect on Reverend King’s legacy and stories of overcoming racial hatred and injustice.

 Money is the tiniest of towns, bordered to the west by the Tallahatchie River and to the east by a railroad track separating the town from endless miles of cotton fields.
 In the mid 1950’s the town of Money consisted of a large cotton gin, a few tin-roofed buildings, and a church.
 Bryant’s grocery store was a focal point in the little town.
 It was frequented by the local residents including the families of black sharecroppers.

-I used to spend parts of my summers in a similar town in Mississippi called Morgan City, which was a dozen or so miles south of Greenwood.
+I used to spend parts of my summers in a similar town in Mississippi called Morgan City, which is a dozen or so miles south of Greenwood.
 Like Money, Morgan City had a large cotton gin, a church and some stores.
 It was north of the town of Belzoni (pronounces bell-zone-na) where my great grandfather served as the mayor and ran the post office around 1902.

-During the summer, my grandfather would drive me and sometimes my brother and sister from south Arkansas to Mississippi to visit my Uncle Bob and Aunt Jessie.
+During the summer, my grandfather would drive me and sometimes my brother and sister from south Arkansas to Mississippi to visit my Uncle Bob, a cotton farmer, and Aunt Jessie.
 Other than fishing for brim with a cane pole, there was not much to do except swing from a tire hung from an oak tree and play with my uncle’s coonhounds which lived under the front porch of the family’s wooden farm house.
 At night, our entertainment consisted of listening to the crickets & cicadas which lived in the cotton fields which surrounded the house, and trying not to sweat in the un-airconditioned old wooden house.

 Morgan City, like Money, was a completely segregated society in the 1950’s and 1960’s.
 I remember the men and women who worked in my uncle’s cotton fields entering my uncle’s house only through the back kitchen door and drinking only out of large Mason jars used for canning vegetables.

 Delta towns like Money and Morgan City were (and remain) part of the most impoverished region in the United States.
 In 1969 the award winning book Still Hungry in America by Robert Coles (with photographs by Al Clayton) chronicled the poverty crippling the black community in the delta of Mississippi.
 The book focused on Belzoni.
-(NPR returned in 2006 to Belzoni in 2006 and found that nothing had changed).
+(NPR returned to Belzoni in 2006 and found that nothing had changed).
 This part of the country was the last place where schools in the U.S. were integrated and African-Americans were permitted to vote.
 As a child I could see that things were not right.
 But it was only later that as a student of history I fully understood that the Mississippi Delta was the epicenter of the KKK, racial lynchings, and the murder of civil rights activists.

 The town of Belzoni was still litigating against black voter registration as late as the the mid 1970’s, some twenty years after one of the first civil rights leaders, Reverend George Lee, was gunned down in the street in front of the Belzoni courthouse.
 His murderers were never arrested, even though the murder occurred in broad daylight (my photo of the site is here).